FAOSTAT/faostat-ui-archetype/README.md

-# faostat-ui-archetype
+# FAOSTAT UI Archetype
-FAOSTAT UI Archetype
+Structure to be used by FAOSTAT UI projects.